ItsMonarch04/crash-course/docs/adr/0007-backup-archive.md

 ## Consequences

-This archive follows the real host's current `cc-log` durable truth.
-It is not an SSTable checkpoint and must evolve when the storage/snapshot file set lands.
+This archive followed the real host's v1 `cc-log` durable truth.
+ADR-0017 records the CCSN-based CCBK v2 format that superseded it.